 - Migraines are often responsive to medications and medication is often required to control the pain.
 Some people also take medication to prevent severe migraines.
 You will need to see your GP.

-- Your Osteopath can give you instructions on how to manage your migraine and if and when possible may be able to use gentle treatment on spasmed muscles due to pain and help reduce stress.
+- Your therapist can give you instructions on how to manage your migraine and if and when possible may be able to use gentle treatment on spasmed muscles due to pain and help reduce stress.

 - Rest in a dark and quiet room; avoid bright lights, computers and tv.
 Try to relax and remove yourself from stressful situations, drink plenty of water and catch up on any missed sleep.